CanuteG/CanuteG.github.io/_posts/2017-01-10-Beginning.md

 ---
 layout: post
-title: "Canute, Template king, Launcher Site"
+title: "Canute, First post attempt"
 date: 2017-01-10
 ---

 Hopefully this is better than my last attempt lol.
+This is my first post and hopefully there is more to come.